flux-framework/flux-core/doc/man3/flux_rpc.rst

-A remote procedure call (RPC) consists of a matched request and response message exchanged with a Flux service. :func:`flux_rpc`, :func:`flux_rpc_pack`, and :func:`flux_rpc_raw` encode and send a request message via Flux broker handle *h* to a Flux service identified by *topic* and *nodeid*.
+A remote procedure call (RPC) consists of a matched request and response message exchanged with a Flux service. :func:`flux_rpc`, :func:`flux_rpc_pack`, and :func:`flux_rpc_raw` encode and send a request message via Flux broker handle :var:`h` to a Flux service identified by :var:`topic` and :var:`nodeid`.
 A :type:`flux_future_t` object is returned which acts as a handle for synchronization and a container for the response message which in turn contains the RPC result.

-A lower-level variant of :func:`flux_rpc`, :func:`flux_rpc_message` accepts a pre-created request message, assigning *nodeid* and matchtag according to *flags*.
+A lower-level variant of :func:`flux_rpc`, :func:`flux_rpc_message` accepts a pre-created request message, assigning :var:`nodeid` and matchtag according to :var:`flags`.

 :man3:`flux_future_then` may be used to register a reactor callback (continuation) to be called once the response has been received.